Ro5635/boreholeAPI/README.md

 ## API Deployment

-This project uses AWS SAM for deployment managment, {...}
+This project uses AWS SAM for deployment management, {...}

 ## Test

 Uses Mocha and Chai for testing along with NYC for code coverage, run `npm test` to run tests.
-This depends on the local DynamoDB environment being avalible, this is achived by calling `docker-compose up -d`
+This depends on the local DynamoDB environment being available, this is achieved by calling `docker-compose up -d`

+To then run the tests use `docker exec -it test_runner npm test`

+Alternatively all commits to this repository trigger CircleCI to build and execute all tests, these are available on [cireclCI](https://circleci.com/gh/Ro5635/boreholeAPI)